Azure/ResourceModules/docs/wiki/ModulesUsage.md

 // ================ //

 // Network Security Group parameters
-@description('Optional.
+@description('Required.
 The name of the vnet to deploy') param networkSecurityGroupName string = 'TemplateSpecDemoNsg'

 // Virtual Network parameters
-@description('Optional.
+@description('Required.
 The name of the vnet to deploy') param vnetName string = 'TemplateSpecDemoVnet'

-@description('Optional.
+@description('Required.
 An Array of 1 or more IP Address Prefixes for the Virtual Network.') param vNetAddressPrefixes array = [
   '10.0.0.0/16'
 ]

-@description('Optional.
-An Array of subnets to deploy to the Virual Network.') param subnets array = [
+@description('Required.
+An Array of subnets to deploy to the Virtual Network.') param subnets array = [
   {
     name: 'PrimarySubnet'